FUNDAMENTALS OF SENATE COMMITTEES

 Appointment of Members

-The motion to appoint members to the Committee of Selection is normally moved after the Speaker reports the Speech from the Throne.
-This motion can be debated, amended and adjourned.
+The motion to appoint members to SELE is normally moved after the Speaker reports the Speech from the Throne.
+The motion can be debated, amended and adjourned.
 In many cases, the motion is moved and adopted during the same sitting.
-The Committee of Selection must report to the Senate within five sitting days regarding the nomination of the Speaker pro tempore,[43] but it often reports on both matters on the same day.
-The recommendations of the Committee of Selection take effect when its reports are adopted by the Senate.
+The recommendations of SELE take effect when its report is adopted by the Senate.

-In practice, leaders of recognized parties and recognized parliamentary groups negotiate the number of seats for each party or group on the various committees.
+In practice, leaders, representatives or facilitators of recognized parties and recognized parliamentary groups negotiate the number of seats for each party or group on the various committees.
 Each recognized party or recognized parliamentary group is free to decide how it will allocate the seats among its members.
-In practice, senators indicate their preference to sit on a particular committee to their leader or facilitator in the Senate prior to the first meeting of the Committee of Selection.
+In practice, senators indicate their preference to sit on a particular committee to their leader, representatives or facilitator in the Senate prior to the first meeting of SELE.
 New senators who are appointed to the Senate mid-session may also express their interest in serving on a specific committee.

-The membership of the Standing Committee on Ethics and Conflict of Interest for Senators is appointed in a manner totally different from that of other committees.
+The membership of the Standing Committee on Ethics and Conflict of Interest for Senators (CONF) is appointed in a manner different from that of other committees.
 The government and opposition caucuses each elect, by secret ballot, two senators to sit on the committee.
-These four senators together elect a fifth senator.[44],[45] Once all five members have been chosen, the Leader of the Government moves a motion in the Senate, seconded by the Leader of the Opposition, to appoint the members of the committee.
-This motion is deemed adopted without debate or a vote.[46]
+These four senators together elect a fifth senator.[44]
+Once all five members have been chosen, the Leader or Representative of the Government moves a motion in the Senate, seconded by the Leader of the Opposition, and the leader or facilitator of the recognized party or recognized parliamentary group with the most members, other than, if applicable, the recognized parties or recognized parliamentary groups to which either the Leader or Representative of the Government, or the Leader of the Opposition belongs, to appoint the members of the committee.
+The motion is deemed adopted without debate or vote.[45]
 A similar motion is moved for any substitution in the membership of the committee.
-If a vacancy occurs in the membership of the committee, the replacement member is elected by the same method as the former member being replaced.[47]
+If a vacancy occurs, the replacement member is elected by the same method as the former member being replaced.[46]

 Membership Changes

-Once senators are appointed to committees, rule 12-2(3) provides that their membership continues for the duration of the session.
-Nevertheless, under rule 12-5, membership changes may be made during a session by the leader or facilitator of a recognized party or recognized parliamentary group, or their delegate, for members of that party or group, except in the case of the Committee on Ethics and Conflict of Interest.[48]
+Once senators are appointed to committees, rule 12-2(2) provides that their membership continues for the duration of the session.
+Nevertheless, under rule 12-5, membership changes may be made during a session by the leader or facilitator of a recognized party or recognized parliamentary group, or their delegate, for members of that party or group, except in the case of the Committee on Ethics and Conflict of Interest for Senators[47] and the Standing Committee on Audit and Oversight.[48]
 The Clerk of the Senate must receive written notification of any committee membership changes signed by the leader, facilitator or representative.
 In practice, the Committees Directorate, acting on behalf of the Clerk of the Senate, receives these notices directly.
 The changes are then recorded in the Journals of the Senate.
 A copy of the notice is also forwarded to the appropriate committee clerk for inclusion in the committee’s official records.

 The chair and deputy chair of a committee are normally not replaced.
 As noted in a report of the Standing Committee on Rules, Procedures and the Rights of Parliament: